Wilted (album): Reception

 Editors at AllMusic Guide scored this release four out of five stars, with critic Neil Z. Yeung noting the strength of several tracks and concluding that while the release "brims with the grief of a devastated spirit, it's a fully immersive experience that ends up being extremely cathartic, a remarkable first solo statement from a promising young voice with a depth beyond her years".
-Writing in Rolling Stone, Keith Harris gave this release 3.5 out of five stars, comparing the songs to The Cranberries and noting Hull's "expansive and echoey production, dominated by electric guitars that chime then reverberate into infinity" that leads to "a cozily wistful melancholy", but criticizes Jackson's lyrics as uneven.
-Writing for Idolator, Mike Wass gave this album four out of five stars, for having "a sparse, often haunting approach to alternative folk that showcases Paris’ razor-sharp pen and soft, dreamy vocals" that "consistently impresses with its intimacy and imagery".
+Writing in Rolling Stone, Keith Harris gave this release 3.5 out of five stars, comparing the songs to the Cranberries and noting Hull's "expansive and echoey production, dominated by electric guitars that chime then reverberate into infinity" that leads to "a cozily wistful melancholy", but criticizes Jackson's lyrics as uneven.

 Hannah Mylrea of NME rated Wilted three out of five stars, characterizing it as "a collection of 11 intimate songs that’ll fit like your favorite sweater" that is "intriguing" due to the singer's collaborators that create "haunting layered vocals, gleaming electric guitar licks and weird chord progressions", but she also notes the weakness of some lyrics, summing up that it's "enthralling, inconsistent and, at times, excellent.
 Ultimately, this is a glimpse of the artist that Jackson could be."
 The Times Will Hodgkinson also gave this three out of five stars calling the music "meandering, hippie-friendly, acoustic folk-rock" paired with Jackson's "nicely languid voice" and opining "although it isn’t dynamic or original enough to make an impact, there’s something sweet and sincere about it all"; he looks forward to future releases from Jackson.